ferdymercury/RPi-pHat-Thermocouple/README.md

 * This PCB design uses some libraries available here [Mike's KiCad Libraries](https://github.com/mikelawrence/KiCad-Libraries).
 * This PCB was designed with [KiCad 5.1.5](http://kicad-pcb.org).
 * The MAX31850K parts have an exposed pad on the bottom which requires either a reflow oven or hot air to solder properly.
+Be careful to not apply too much solder paste to this pad.

 # Design